Rob Gronkowski Grabs Girlfriend Camille Kostek’s Booty In Sexy New Photo

 As previously reported by The Inquisitr, Rob Gronkowski seems to love groping Camille Kostek.
 Earlier this month, the NFL star and his model girlfriend were seen having a great time while on a yacht during a post-Super Bowl vacation together.

-In the video Camille is seen dancing and twerking, while Gronk grabs a handful of her famous posterior while their friends laugh and cheer.
-The pair were also seen dirty dancing during the New England Patriots championship parade earlier this year.
+In the video Camille is seen dancing and twerking, while Gronk grabs a handful of her famous posterior as their friends laugh and cheer.
+The pair was also seen dirty dancing during the New England Patriots championship parade earlier this year.

 Last year, Kostek spoke out about her hard partying beau, saying that while he loves to have fun and get wild, he also has a heart of gold, and loves to snuggle up to her in his downtime.